Helensville: Transport

 Helensville railway station is on the North Auckland Line but the station has been closed since 2009.
+It is currently preserved as a museum.

 With the cessation of the passenger train service the only public transport between Helensville and central Auckland is by buses to and from Westgate in West Auckland then transfer to another bus route 110 to central Auckland.
 At rush hours an express bus operates to Downtown.